rb28z2/progress-bot/README.md

 # progress-bot
-High-tech weaponized moe progress delivery bot for IRC and web.
-Uses NodeJS and socket.io to update progress from IRC messages onto a web interface.
+High-tech weaponized moe progress delivery bot for IRC, Discord, and web.
+Uses NodeJS and socket.io to update progress from IRC/Discord messages onto a web interface.
 The web interface can also be embedded on another page to provide instant and live progress updates.

 # Screenshots
 ![web interface](http://i.imgur.com/nKWdaGL.gif)